-• People with a high need for achievement, always feel ambitious to be successful; are ever prepared to face challenging situations and set arduous goals .for themselves.
+People , always feel amonious to be successful; are ever prepared to face challenging situations and set arduous goals .for themselves.
 They are prone to take calculated risks; and possess a high sense of personal responsibility in getting jobs done.
 These people are concerned with their progress, and feel inclined to put in longer hours of work" Failures never dishearten them and they are always ready to put in their best efforts for excellent performance.